ramanhuf/grammar-checking-markdown-laravel/README.md

 ## Overview

-This is a simple **Markdown Note-Taking App** built with Laravel.
-It allows users to create, edit, and store markdown notes, check their grammar, and render them into HTML.
-The project is inspired by the [Markdown Note-Taking App](https://roadmap.sh/projects/markdown-note-taking-app) Challenge from [roadmap.sh](roadmap.sh).
+This Markdown Note-Taking App is a web-based application built using Laravel, designed to provide a simple and intuitive interface for writing and managing notes in Markdown format.
+Users can create, edit, and store their notes with real-time grammar checking and HTML rendering support.

 ## Features